 2/5

-More than 13,000 works of 350 species are exhibited, mainly finless porpoises, which are the symbol of Miyajima Aquarium, and other creatures from the Seto Inland Sea.
+More than 13,000 creatures of 350 species are exhibited, mainly finless porpoises, which are the symbol of Miyajima Aquarium, and other creatures from the Seto Inland Sea.
 In the marine animal area, adorable animals such as penguins, sea lions, seals, and small-clawed otters gather.
-The new facility “Hatsukoi-an” that opened this summer is built with a Japanese space in mind, and it is connected to a healing place for visitors.

 On foot Approx. 10 minutes